victorvalchez/secret-santa-prototype/README.md

 ## What is this?

 Secret Santa Prototype is a digital solution for coordinating Secret Santa events.
-It allows organizers to create gift exchange events, invite participants, and automatically assign gift recipients while maintaining secrecy.
+It allows organizers to create gift exchange events, and automatically assign gift recipients while maintaining secrecy.
 The app handles all the logistics of pairing people together and ensures no one gets assigned to themselves.

 ## Features